albertcanales/albertcanales.com/content/recommendations.md

 Whenever I find some random reference to an old blog, I like to explore the place.
 I love their personal touch.
 This is a list of my best findings, you can find more following their links.

+- 2025/02/25: [Jason Grossman](https://xeny.net/).
+Found him while reading WikiWikiWeb.
+Love the autobiography and the programming languages recommendations.

+- 2025/02/24: [WikiWikiWeb](https://wiki.c2.com/).
+The first ever Wiki created.
+Don't remember how I found it.
+I expected it to be _Wikipedia-ish_, but the tone is completely different (and I love it!).

-- 2023/11/04: [Ramselehof](https://ramselehof.de): A website advertising a cozy farmhouse in Germany.
+- 2023/11/04: [Ramselehof](https://ramselehof.de).
+A website advertising a cozy farmhouse in Germany.
 Found it because of the tool [WikiBlame](http://wikipedia.ramselehof.de/wikiblame.php)

 - 2023/02/27: [Beej's Website](https://beej.us/).
 Specifically the *Places to Visit* section.
 My favourite site is the Smokey Joe's Cafe one.
-Came across it because of *Moria*.
+Came across it because of [Moria](https://beej.us/moria/).

 - 2023/01/13: [IEEE Token Ring](https://www.ieee802.org/5/www8025org/site.html).
 The personal touch on the smaller IEEE groups is really wholesome.
 Found it while ~~digressing from~~ studying for the Computer Networks subject.